NilrukshiRobert/VueCrashCourse/README.md

 iii.
 Router :

-can be optionally selected from here to make things easy. a.
+can be optionally selected from here to make things easy.

-b.
+a.
 Choose version 3 or >
-c.
+b.
 Select dedicated config file
-d.
+c.
 And no presets.

 1.
 2. Navigate into the project created.
 3. Open code in VS Code by typing in 'code .'